mnm-team/p4-sdn/ideas/README.md

 ## NAT

-Implementing Network Address Translation with P4: the NAT function of a normal router will be implemented in a P4-device acting as a gateway of a network.
+Implementing Network Address Translation with P4: the NAT function of a normal router will be implemented in a P4-device acting as the gateway of a network.